Why Lucca, Italy?

 Lucca's kept hidden because mystery intrigues.
 But the Lucchesi know about it.
-They foster and appreciate a cycling culture unlike any other.
-It's where professionals and serious cyclists roam, where Strava segments are prized possessions and where hours pass like minutes.
+They foster and appreciate a cycling culture that’s unlike any other.
+It's where professionals and serious cyclists roam, where Strava segments are prized possessions and where hours in the saddle pass like minutes.

-Originally known as Luca, "illuminated glade," for its marshy terrain, the town became a Roman colony in 180 BC.
-The Cathedral of San Martino was an important stop along Via Francigena, a spiritual journey from Rome to Canterbury in the Early Middle Ages.
+Originally named Luca (or "illuminated glade" in English) for its marshy terrain, the town became a Roman colony in 180 BC.
+The Cathedral of San Martino was an important stop along Via Francigena, the route from Rome to Canterbury favoured by pilgrims in the Early Middle Ages.

-At the end of the 12th century, merchants and luxury artisans flourished inside Lucca's walls thanks to the prosperous silk trade and these treasure shops can still be browsed today.
+At the end of the 12th century, merchants and luxury artisans flourished inside Lucca's wall thanks to the prosperous silk and tobacco trades, and many of these ancient shops can still be browsed today.

-Wandering inside the historic city center, imagine yourself alive during the Roman Times, into the Middle Ages, the Napoleonic Era and through the Renaissance.
+Wandering inside the historic city center, it’s easy to imagine yourself alive during the Roman Times, into the Middle Ages, the Napoleonic Era and through the Renaissance.
 How little the original medieval architecture has changed, but how much we humans perceive the world differently.

-Piazza dell'Anfiteatro shows the outline of an ancient arena while the defense walls dating back to the 17th century are now a pedestrian promenade.
-Among the piazza's, alleyways, churches, cafe's, and shops, let the smallness of your worries fade away and the moment lead you.
+In the Piazza dell'Anfiteatro, the outline of an ancient arena is still evident, while the defense walls dating back to the 17th century are now a pedestrian promenade.
+Among the piazzas, alleyways, churches, cafes, and shops, let your worries, problems and life drama fade away.

 Lucca makes an ideal cycling base in Tuscany for day-long (or multi-day) trips to the Cinque Terre, Florence, Chianti and the Leaning Tower of Pisa — an indispensable strategy to safeguard your sanity from flocks of tourists.